Community Forest Trust

 DNR is working with community leaders to identify at-risk working forests—to acquire and create a long-term vision for that community’s working Community Forest.
 The initially selected Community Forest Trust nominations will act as pilot projects, allowing DNR to develop the process and a viable functioning program for the future.
 Community coalitions are encouraged to nominate potential Community Forests for DNR’s consideration.
 Projects selected as pilots will be taken to the Legislature to request funding for the state portion of the funding for property acquisition.

-What steps can local entities take to nominate a community forest?
+How can local communities prepare to nominate a community forest?

 - Identify sources of funding for local share of funding